AzamatRG/turtlebro_overheat_sensor/readme.md

 This package allows you to start a node for receiving data from the AMG88xx GridEYE 8x8 IR camera thermal sensor.
- When a heat source with a temperature higher than threshold is detected, the detection node sends info message.
+ When a heat source with a temperature higher than threshold is detected, the detection node sends info message with custom message format HeatAlert to /heat_sensor_output topic.
  After that, the node continues work, but for the first 10 seconds it ignores all sources of heat.